“I want to retire early with 1 million dollars.“

 Needless to say, I wasn’t very optimistic that I would be giving him the green light that he’d be able to retire early.
 But by the end of our second appointment when we were going over the financial plan, all that changed.

-After we went through The Financial Success Blueprint (this is our unique financial planning process that my firm offers), I was able to share the good news:
+After we went through The Financial Success Blueprint (this is the unique financial planning process that my firm offers), I was able to share the good news:

 They had a 92% probability that they would be able to accomplish their goal of retiring early.